 When seeking to integrate CHWs into healthcare teams, it is essential to create a clear plan.
 This includes identifying the specific role of the CHW and how their role relates to the other members of the care team.
 Other implementation considerations for this model are described below.

 Programs may experience barriers integrating CHWs into the care delivery team.
 Some providers may be less willing to work with CHWs, particularly if they do not recognize the value of CHWs to the care delivery team.
 Further, CHWs must be sure to maintain their ties with the communities they serve.
 Successful integration relies on communication and collaboration.
 One strategy for achieving this is by co-locating CHWs and members of the care delivery team.

 A major consideration for implementing this model is identifying a funding source.
 Funding for incorporation of CHWs into care-based teams can come from grants, but increasingly, states are implementing reimbursement for CHWs in medical settings.
 In some states, reimbursement for CHW services is provided by Medicaid programs.
 In other states, public health plans have begun reimbursing for CHW services or using teams of in-house CHWs.
 Healthcare providers may also develop other internal financing strategies to support CHWs.
-For more information on funding, see Sustainability Strategies.
+For more information on funding, see Funding and Sustainability Strategies.